Movie-Social/movie-social/README.md

 </details>

 ## About the project
 Solo fullstack application built with Next.js.
-As a frontend engineer it has been frustrating for me to be completely dependent on the open source APIs available.
-Partial Netflix comp?

 ## [Deployed Application]()

 ## User Stories
+- As a user, I should be able to log in with google, github, or create a custom login
+- As a user, I should be able to see multiple movie lists to choose from
+- As a user, I should be able to see a modal of with additional movie information
+- As a user, I should be able to visit an even more detailed page for movie information
+- As a user, I should be able to leave a review on movies
+- As a user, I should be able to see reviews from other Movie Social members
+- As a user, I should be able to add/remove movies from a favorites and watchlist
-- As a user I should be able to
+- As a user, I should be able to visit a profile page to see all reviews, favorites, and watchlist items.

 ## Application in Action